jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

     Sink, already purchased.
 13. Relocate and replace irrigation control, outside, near the crawl space access.
 It should plug into the crawl space heat tape outlet.
-14. Kitchen cabinet doors should be solid MDF, with Quarter Sawn, White Oak, Spice Satin finish.
+14. Kitchen cabinet doors should be BEECH – Clear & Rustic, DISTRESS PECAN, Hand Wipe Stain.
+Door panel should be rounded bevel, so it doesn't collect dust.

 ### Bedroom #2 Cabinets and Fixtures